Admissions

 What is a typical day like at Averte?

 Everyone gathers back at the house for lunch, then afternoon activities begin.
-These include group therapy sessions, hikes, shopping trips, art classes, and more.
+These may include group therapy sessions, hikes, shopping trips, art classes, and more.

-What is your policy on electronics.
+What is your policy on electronics?

 Electronic items such as; laptops, mobile phones and i-pads are welcome as long as they do not become barriers to attending treatment.
 If these items are used in lieu of attending a therapy session, a group or a therapeutic activity, a team meeting will be held to facilitate a reasonable change.